reganjanssen/eecs-448-Project-2/README.md

 <h2>File Explainations:</h2>
 <ul>
-  <li>Documentation: This file contains the proper jsDoc documentation in HTML format, works cited, previous groups design paradigm, explaination of custom artifact, and TeamInfo</li>
+  <li>Documentation: This folder contains the proper jsdoc documentation in HTML format, works cited, previous groups design paradigm, explaination of custom artifact, and TeamInfo</li>
   <li>TeamInfo: This file contains the teams notes and time logging for the project</li>
-  <li>Code Files:</li>
+  <li>eecs448project1:This folder contains the files that make up the game - the index.html file, the style.css file, and the script.js file, as well as a folder containing the sounds</li>
-  <li>Archive: This file contains the previous groups (Group 6) documentation and artifacts</li></ul>
+  <li>Archive: This folder contains the previous groups (Group 6) documentation and artifacts</li></ul>

 <h2>User Instructions:</h2>
 To play the battleship game you first need to download the zip file.
-Once the file has been downloaded, click on the index.html file in your downloads folder.
+Once the file has been downloaded, open the eecs448project1 folder from your downloads folder and click on the index.html file.
 This will take you to a new browser window where the game will be played.
 Once the html file is opened, follow the instructions on the screen.